scalikejdbc/scalikejdbc-cookbook/en/04_transaction.md

 ### readOnly

-It runs queries in the read-only mode.
-Execution of any non-select statements throw a run-time exception.
+It runs queries in read-only mode.
+If a non-SELECT statement is issued in this mode, ScalikeJDBC throws a runtime exception.

     val count: Long = DB readOnly { implicit session => sql"select count(1) from members".map(_.long(1)).single.apply().get